How To Leash Train A Dog To Walk

 Featured products

-For leash training, a no-pull harness like the Easy Walk Harness works great.
+A no-pull harness like the Easy Walk Harness works great for leash training.
 It discourages pulling and gives better control.
 Pair it with a long training leash; about 15-20 feet long is ideal to grant freedom but retain control during recall exercises.

-Also, consider high-value treats such as freeze-dried liver or meaty sticks for rewarding positive behavior during walks.
+Also, high-value treats such as freeze-dried liver or meaty sticks should be considered to reward positive behavior during walks.

 Video training consultations